DanielPickens/KubeSheet/README.md

 # Next, create the CLI skeleton

 ```
-cobra init --package-name kuberamp
+cobra init --package-name kubewrap
 ```

-It will initialize the “kuberamp” project with cobra the library.
+It will initialize the “kubewrap” project with cobra the library.

 # Set up minikube

- Execute below commands inside kuberamp folder.
+ Execute below commands inside kubewrap folder.
 Minikube must be installed as it'll need to check for default server to connect to.
 ```
  go install
 ```